ifindev/salary-conversion-endpoint/README.md

 - Its output should be: id, name, username, email, address, phone, salary in IDR and salary in USD

+## Guide to Use

+To use and test this program on your local machine, do these steps:

+- Get API Key for salary conversion from https://free.currencyconverterapi.com/
+- Clone this repository.
+- Go to the main folder, then run `npm install` for installing all the dependencies.
+- Create a new `.env` file on root directory.
+Write `API_KEY = your-api-key".
+Save it.
+- To run locally, use `node main.js`.
+The express server will start on port `3000`.
+- Open up Postman, set request to GET.
+Then open `localhost:3000/user/:id` where `:id` is an id number range from 1 to 10.

 ## Copyright

 &copy; Muhammad Arifin